Investment radar

 start

-According to November’s Investment Radar, the investment climate in the Netherlands was less unfavourable than in the previous month.
+According to August’s Investment Radar, the investment climate in the Netherlands was slightly less favourable than in the previous month.
 New data have become available for all indicators.
-Three indicators improved, two indicators deteriorated.
+One indicator improved, four indicators deteriorated, one remained the same.
 Circumstances relevant for investments are, on the one hand, the situation on the sales markets, and on the other hand, the availability of financial means.
 Although the Radar indicators show a strong correlation with investments in fixed assets, improved circumstances are not necessarily translated into a higher growth or a smaller decline of investments.

 Related items